Charles Vacanti: Tissue engineering

 Although his background is in anesthesiology, Vacanti began work in tissue engineering in the late 1980s with his brother Joseph, also known as Jay, who was working on liver regeneration.

-In 1989, Vacanti first grew human cartilage in vitro on a biodegradable scaffold; the work was rejected from a "top journal" as it was said to have "no practical implications".
+In 1989, Vacanti first grew a piece of human cartilage in vitro on a biodegradable scaffold; the work was rejected from a "top journal" as it was said to have "no practical implications".
 Surprised by this, Vacanti gathered from colleagues that the most difficult cartilagenous replacement was the ear.
 After refining the techniques and building on the work of Robert Langer at MIT, in 1997 Vacanti and colleagues at the University of Massachusetts controversially and with much media attention grew a cartilage structure resembling a human ear on the back of a nude mouse - dubbed the Earmouse, Auriculosaurus or Vacanti mouse - using a polymer scaffold and cow knee chondrocyte cells.

 Vacanti and his brother Joseph successfully used the same technique to grow a chest plate for a 12-year-old boy, Sean McCormack, who had been born without cartilage or bone over his heart and left lung.
 In 1998, the team at Massachusetts led by Vacanti grew a replacement thumb bone using a scaffold of coral for a man, Raul Murcia, whose thumb had been crushed.
 The work was approved by the FDA, but they did not approve also growing cartilage and tendons.
 Vacanti also grew a new trachea for a 14-year-old girl.

 Vacanti says that he coined the term tissue engineering in 1991 in the context of organ replacement, though it had been used earlier for other uses and his coining is disputed (for example, the term was used in 1984 in the same context by an ophthalmic surgeon).